Bounce Hydration offers a 15-minute

 The process is rather straightforward, and it’s designed to give you maximum peace of mind:

-1. Each person taking the test will fill out the paper consent from the lab and then a quick electronic consent from Bounce Hydration.
+1. Each person taking the test will fill out a quick electronic consent from Bounce Hydration.

 Bounce Hydration requires a minimum of 2 people for standalone antibody testing.
 However, anyone with a solo drip appointment can add on the antibody testing as an extra.